Rachel Tucker: Farragut North

 Tucker starred in Farragut North playing the role of Ida, which premiered in London at the Southwark Playhouse on 11 September 2013.
-Produced by Peter Huntley, in association with Daniel Krupnik and Southwark Playhouse, Directed by Guy Unsworth and with original music by Jude Obermüller, the production also starred Max Irons in the role of Stephen, and features Shaun Williamson, Aysha Kala, Josh O’Connor, Alain Terzoli and Andrew Whipp.
+Produced by Peter Huntley, in association with Daniel Krupnik and Southwark Playhouse, Directed by Guy Unsworth and with original music by Jude Obermüller, the production also starred Max Irons in the role of Stephen, and features Shaun Williamson, Aysha Kala, Josh O'Connor, Alain Terzoli and Andrew Whipp.

 The Last Ship

-On 12 February 2014, it was announced via Tucker's Twitter account that she will be making her Broadway debut in Sting's new musical The Last Ship which began at the Neil Simon Theatre on 30 September 2014.
+Tucker returned to Broadway in The Last Ship which began at the Neil Simon Theatre on 30 September 2014.
 The musical follows the story of shipbuilders in the North East of England using music from Sting's album of the same name.
 It also starred Michael Esper and Jimmy Nail.
 The production closed on 24 January 2015.

 Rachel Tucker: Back from Broadway

 On 19 April 2015, Tucker hosted two performances, one at 3pm and one at 7pm, at the St James theatre in London with the 7pm show being completely sold out.
 The special guests that appeared to sing songs with Tucker were George Macguire and Giles Terera, as well as a special performance with her own sister.
 Tucker sang 24 of her favourite songs, and also talked about her recent experience on Broadway.